-It's very likely that WHOIS will change dramatically in the future.
+It's very possible that WHOIS will change dramatically in the future.

-The process of reinventing WHOIS began in November 2012, when ICANN's Board approved a two-pronged strategy to embrace the Recommendations made by the WHOIS Review Team (RT) to improve the manner in which the current WHOIS system was being overseen by ICANN, and, at the same time, to accept the Security and Stability Advisory Committee's Recommendations to redefine the purpose and scope of data directory services, in an attempt to identify a replacement system better suited for the needs of tomorrow's Internet.
+The process of reinventing WHOIS began in November 2012, when the ICANN Board approved a two-pronged strategy to embrace the Recommendations made by the first WHOIS Review Team (WHOIS RT) to improve the manner in which the WHOIS system at that time was being overseen by ICANN organization, and, at the same time, to accept the Security and Stability Advisory Committee's Recommendations to redefine the purpose and scope of Registration Directory Services (RDS), in an attempt to envision a next-generation replacement system better suited for the needs of tomorrow's Internet.

 1) To carry out the first prong of this strategy, ICANN organization followed the first WHOIS RT's recommendations by implementing a series of improvements to the current WHOIS system to enhance its usefulness for Internet users, including this WHOIS website for one-stop shopping for WHOIS related inquiries and educational materials, and where the WHOIS policy is summarized and readily accessible from one location.
 Additionally, ICANN organization developed a new Accuracy Reporting System (ARS) to proactively identify inaccurate WHOIS records and forward them to registrars for follow-up, to increase data accuracy and create accuracy metrics as recommended by the first WHOIS-RT.
 ICANN organization's efforts to further enhance ARS while tracking trends in data accuracy and analyzing the factors that affect accuracy are on-going.